saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

 tags:   [Pandemic, Social Distancing, Work from Home, Young Kids]
 ---

-These are a few stories on how full-time working parents are dealing with social isolation and homeschooling.
+These are a few stories on how full-time working parents are dealing with social distancing and homeschooling.
 It's very important to note that every family is different, so this blog is not meant to give anyone advice about “the right way” of working from home or homeschooling.
 I want to highlight some challenges we're all facing these days; and discuss why flexible work hours are crucial to coping with them.

 What prompted me to write this article was when a friend (who's very loving and sweet and the best aunt, but doesn't have kids) gave me well-intentioned advice on how we should home-school our boys while WFH.
 It’s easy, she assured me, they understand...Let them know the hours they can come to you for questions and when they shouldn't interrupt!
 Print their daily schedule so they know what to do!
 Well, that sounds great, doesn’t it?